Indonesia : the world largest archipelago

 The demography of Indonesia is quite particular and is shaping the whole political game since the independence.
 According to the last detailed population information available (the 2010 census), inhabitants of Java islands (Javanese is the main ethnic group of Java but not the only one, the second most important is the Sundanese followed by the Madurese) were 137M compared to a total population of 237M.

 Java island accounts for 58% of the population and only 6% of the landmass.
-If you factor in people who migrated to other islands, the population hailing from Java represents 64% of the total population.
+If you factor in people who migrated to other islands, the population hailing from Java represents 64% of the total population (figures based on 2010 census, according to 2015 data by BPS Java would now account for 57% of the global population).

 Java is not that big, it spans over 128’000 km2.
 So it’s roughly the size of Greece (132’000 km2 for 10,75M inhabitants in 2016) or Nicaragua (137’000 km2 for 6,15M inhabitants in 2016).
 Java has actually a similar profile to Bangladesh with a respective population density of 1070 inhabitants/km2 and 1190 inhabitants/km2.